Last updated March 17, 2021.

 We’ll get into these a bit more in the sections below.

 Over the past decade, the medical community has been studying AMH.
-With every study, we get one step closer to better understanding the role that AMH plays in fertility and reproductive health — but since the research is ongoing, the medical community’s opinion of AMH can shift.
+With every study, we get one step closer to better understanding the role that AMH plays in fertility and female reproductive health — but since the research is ongoing, the medical community’s opinion of AMH can shift.

 For example, in 2015, the American Society for Reproductive Medicine (ASRM) came out with a statement saying, “There is mounting evidence to support the use of AMH as a screening test for poor ovarian response, but more data are needed."
 Four years later they updated their stance on AMH as a marker for ovarian reserve and outcomes in egg freezing and IVF: "The ability of AMH and antral follicle count to predict oocyte yield as well as poor and excessive ovarian responsiveness in IVF has been well demonstrated."